KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 Suppressing empty colunms/rows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To hide the empty rows and/or colums, if any, from pivot table the user can click on the “Suppress empty rows/colums” button in the side bar panel.
-An example is given in Figure below.
+To hide the empty rows and/or colums, if any, you can click the table function *Suppress empty rows/colums* button of the side bar panel.
+An example below.

 .. figure:: media/image181.png